viam-labs/local-llm/README.md

 ## Prerequisites

-The machine using this module must have Python 3.8+ installed on the system.
+The machine using this module must have Python 3.8+ and pip installed on the system.

 ## Config